ammrat13/ammrat13.github.io/_drafts/polya_enumeration_proof.md

 %% \left|[k]^X/G\right| = \frac{1}{|G|}\sum_{g \in G} k^{\cyc{g}}, %%
 where @@\cyc{g}@@ first considers @@g@@ as a permutation on the elements of
 @@X@@ (where @@x \mapsto g \cdot x@@), then counts how many cycles it has.
-Remember that all permutations can be decomposed into a product of cycles.
+Remember that all permutations can be decomposed into a product of disjoint cycles.

 This result, to me, is quite odd.
 It's summing over all the elements of @@G@@, even if the subgroups generated by them overlap.
 I'd think the sum would